 In our most humble opinion, no one is more dedicated to your electrical safety than we are.

 Before Birnie Home Safe there was Birnie Electric -an industrial and commercial electrical contractor.
-Founded more than 50 years ago, Birnie Electric continues to flourish as an industry leader and maintains an impressive CV full of high-profile projects.
+Founded more than 50 years ago, Birnie Electric continues to flourish as an industry leader and maintains an impressive portfolio of commercial and industrial projects.

 Both Birnie Electric and Birnie Home safe are a Canadian, family owned and operated business.